Mi9ueA1FC/Mi9ueA1FC/README.md

-## Hi there 👋
+## How is your day going? 👋
-Hi, my name is Miguel Alexander Franco, I am computer engineer student in the Universidad de Guadalajara, in the campus CUALTOS here is some info about me.
+Hi, my name is Miguel Alexander Franco, I am computer engineer student in the Universidad de Guadalajara, in CUALTOS here is some info about me.

--Hobbies
+#Hobbies 🎮

 I love music, videogames and reading

--Personal goals
+#Personal goals 📚

 I want to learn to code in different languages